FX-at-Dev/BB_Civic/README.md

 👤 Author
 ---------

-The Node.js Gallery Project was created by [Your Name](https://example.com/your-username).
+The Node.js Gallery Project was created by Team SocioCoders.

 📝 License
 ---------